 In terms of footwear, you don't necessarily need boots (unless you plan on long walks outdoors or outside the city), but footwear made of waterproof material would be best.
 If you enjoy sporting heels, bring at least one pair of flat shoes for walking as the streets and even metro stairs can be slick from the rain.

 A light pair of gloves will make walking outdoors more comfortable.
 You may also want to think about bringing a small thermos so you can warm yourself with a hot drink while seeing the sights (or waiting outside in the occasional line).

 November events, primarily held indoors, will give you a variety of things to do.
 The Paris Autumn Festival or Festival de l'Automne launches the post-summer season highlighting some of the most compelling works in contemporary visual art, music, cinema, and theater.

 November, at the stroke of midnight on the third Thursday, is the time for the release of the year's Beaujolais Nouveau.
 Tastings and release parties celebrating this young wine are held in Paris restaurants and wine shops.

-Join in with other chocolate lovers at the annual Salon du Chocolate held at the Porte de Versailles convention center at Paris's south edge.
+Join in with other chocolate lovers at the annual Salon du Chocolat held at the Porte de Versailles convention center at Paris's south edge.
 It's a trade show with many interesting and delicious side events.